zivot/py-mysql2pgsql/README.rst

     # if timezone is true, forces to append/convert to UTC tzinfo mysql data
     timezone: false

+    # if index_prefix is given, indexes will be created whith a name prefixed with index_prefix
+    index_prefix:

 Pretty self explainitory right?
 A couple things to note, first if `destination -> file` is populated all output will be dumped to the